devel0/knowledge/doc/arduino-on-atmega8.md

 | m328/328p | 0xe2 | 0xdb | 0xff |

 (*) to disable Brown-out Detection on atmega8 need to set by fuse, while atmega328 support set at runtime

+### recover locked fuses

+if inadvertently set a 16mhz clock usbasp could not connect atmega without proper crystal anymore, to recover you need to connect a crystal this way:
+- XTAL1 -> crystal end1 -> capacitor 22pF to GND
+- XTAL2 -> crystal end2 -> capacitor 22pF to GND

+then issue a restore of fuse to use eg. 8mhz internal if want to go without requiring a crystal.

 ### upload a sketch